3D-Printed fork handles could help dementia patients eat on their own

 Summary

 This study tests whether custom 3D-printed cutlery handles can help people with neurodegenerative diseases eat more independently.
-Researchers will give 75 patients in rehabilitation care handles tailored to their grip.
-They will measure changes in eating ability and food intake over a few days.
+75 patients in rehabilitation care will try handles in different sizes, designed to fit their grip.
+Researchers will measure changes in eating ability and food intake over three days.

 Get updates